charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

     wsl --install

-When WSL is installed, update and set up Linux.
+When WSL is installed, update and set up Linux (following the guide will install Ubuntu).
+You enter the Linux subsystem by

+    wsl

+Then you can use Bash in Linux.
+First update your system;

     # update apt
     sudo apt update